 One day in Canton, when I was either still in junior high school, or just beginning high school, the topic of writing came up at the dinner table.
 My older brother told us that a girl in his English class had turned in a paper in which she used the obsolete word yclept, meaning named or called.
 She was ridiculed by the English teacher, Mr. Tighe, for needlessly using flowery, antique language.
 This was something new to me.
 I had thought that you were supposed to use big words — and possibly arcane ones too — in writing to make an impression.
 Oh, no, my father replied, one was supposed to use the plainest words one could find to convey one’s meaning.
 This was a revelation to me.

 My parents joined the Unitarian church in Canton.
 My father was organist and choir director there.
 This was important to me, since I became very involved in the church youth group.

 We had a wonderful Sunday school program in the Unitarian church called The Church Across the Street in around 1959-1960.
-Mr. Ralph Sanford was our Sunday school teacher.
+Mr. Dennis Sanford was our Sunday school teacher.
 He was superb.

 We visited a Buddhist temple, a Christian Scientist church, and many other churches which I forget, plus a Catholic church.
 After mass, we had an audience with the priest, who was very nice.

 He asked after a short while if we had any questions.
 I raised my hand and said, yes, I did have a question.
 I wanted to know, if God was good and all powerful, why did He let evil exist (and in fact predominate) in the world?